Contractors' Questions: Is my Christmas party tax free?

 But remember; staff entertainment is for life, not just for Christmas!
 The tax free allowance is an annual allowance so can be spent at any time during a calendar year.
 While I recommend you don't miss out on claiming yours, you should seek professional advice if your costs are over the £150 threshold.

-The expert was Simon Dolan, managing director of SJD Accountancy.
+The expert was Simon Dolan, founder of SJD Accountancy.